 $215 Million Settlement Filed in USC Tyndall Sexual Misconduct Class Action

-University of Southern California (USC) students and alumni today filed a class action settlement agreement resolving claims related to gynecologist George Tyndall, M.D. that will require USC to adopt and implement procedures for identification, prevention, and reporting of sexual and racial misconduct, as well as recognize all of Tyndall’s patients through a $215 million fund that gives every survivor a choice in how to participate.
+University of Southern California (USC) students and alumni today filed a class action settlement agreement resolving claims related to gynecologist George Tyndall, M.D. that will require USC to adopt and implement procedures for identification, prevention, and reporting of sexual and racial misconduct.
+In addition to securing these changes, the settlement creates a $215 million fund for the benefit of Tyndall’s patients and gives each survivor a choice in how to participate.

-The $215 million in monetary compensation provided by the agreement recognizes all women who were patients of Tyndall, gives survivors a choice on how they want to participate, and does so in a setting that is more private and immediate than would occur through litigation.
+The $215 million in monetary compensation provided by the agreement recognizes all women who were patients of Tyndall, gives survivors a choice on how they want to participate, and delivers relief in a swifter and more private manner than litigation.

 The class includes all women who were seen for treatment by Tyndall at the USC Student Health Center during the period from August 14, 1989 to June 21, 2016 for (a) for women's health issues, or (b) whose treatment by Tyndall included an examination by him of her breast or genital areas, or (c) whose treatment included the taking of photographs or videotapes of her unclothed or partially clothed body.
 The payments for each class member will be determined as follows:

 Tier 1: Every class member will receive an initial, minimum $2,500 payment in addition to being eligible for Tier 2 or Tier 3 payments.
 Those who can be identified through USC's existing health center records will be automatically mailed a Tier 1 payment check for $2,500 once the settlement is effective.
 Those class members who could not be identified through USC's records must submit a simple signed Statement of Class Membership Form to receive their $2,500 payment.